Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly states 'Use this to understand the geometric result of a feature — especially useful for diagnosing why a boolean or pocket operation produced unexpected geometry.'
-This provides clear when-to-use guidance with a specific diagnostic use case, distinguishing it from other tools.
+The description advises using this tool to 'understand the geometric result of a feature — especially useful for diagnosing why a boolean or pocket operation produced unexpected geometry.'
+This provides clear context, though it does not explicitly mention when not to use it or name alternatives.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.